 Prepare the Pernil (Roast Pork Shoulder).
 Cut various slits into the pork and stuff the garlic slices into them.

-The First Roast.
+Roast the Pork.
 Roast the pork shoulder for 3 hours at 300 degrees F (150C).

-Second Roast.
 Raise the oven temperature to 400 degrees F (205C).
 Rotate the roasting pan and remove the foil.
 Pat the skin dry and add 1-2 cups additional water/sour orange if the bottom is too dry.

 Roast for 1-2 hours or longer, until the internal temperature of the pork reaches 210 degrees F when measured with a meat thermometer, or when a skewer can pierce the meat easily.